PlasmaTi1/VolumeManager/README.md

 # VolumeManager
-An extension that allows you to create volume presets and/or change volume for each song individually.
+An extension that allows you change volume for each song individually. and/or create volume presets